johnwcowan/r7rs-work/Srfi122Guide.md

 More than one specialized array may in certain circumstances share the same storage object.
-In this case, a mutation performed on an element of one array is typically (but not invariably) visible in all other arrays that share its storage object.
+In this case, a mutation performed on an element of one array is typically (but not always) visible in all other arrays that share its storage object.

 Generalized arrays do not have storage objects maintained by the implementation.